jvcortes/chat4all/README.md

 </p>

-# Chat4all MVP Project
+# Chat4All

 [![See our example](https://img.youtube.com/vi/aVEEisPb1O4/0.jpg)](https://www.youtube.com/watch?v=aVEEisPb1O4)

-Chat4all is a chat to speak in your native language with people with different languages.
+Chat4All is a text-messaging application where you can talk in your native language with people with different languages, through automatic translations.

-This is an MVP for a social network for this reason the main idea is showing how the translate is working in real time.
+This is an MVP for for this reason the main idea is showing how the translate is working in real time.

-## Websocket server
+## WebSocket server

+Requires `nodejs`, version 12 or higher

-We use a websocket server to create the communication between our demo users, for this reason if you want to try all the solution, first you should run this server.
+The app uses a WebSocket server to create the communication between the demo users, for this reason if you want to try all the solution, first you should run this server.

-Go to socketserver directory and type:
+Go to `socketserver` directory and type:

 ```bash